 Here on the Revolutionary Clinics blog we’ve talked about how cannabis can help athletes of all abilities to perform better, by aiding recovery after a particularly tough work out and improving focus.
-We even filmed the video below sharing the names of strains we recommend specifically for focus.

 If the idea of cannabis helping you concentrate is hard to believe, you’re not alone.
 As we discussed in our recent post about cannabis for creativity, there are strong opinions on both sides of the cannabis for focus argument.
 There’s also precious little research to support either case which makes offering concrete advice even more challenging.
 Nevertheless, Training and Development Manager Andrew Elk is a firm believer that cannabis can improve your focus.
 Specifically: